 The Wyoming House for Historic Women commemorates the important role Laramie played in the Equality State’s early history.
 On December 10, 1869, the Wyoming Territorial Legislature guaranteed women political equality, the first state or territory to do so.
 Three months later, in March 1870, Laramie earned the distinction of being the first city in the world to include women on a jury.
 Later that same year, on September 6, a 70-year-old housewife, Louisa Swain, cast her ballot in Laramie and became the first woman anywhere in the western world to vote in a general election.

 For more information about this facility, visit www.thelouisaswainfoundation.com.

 For over 100 years the smell of bread and pastries emanated from this location, tempting the appetites of residents and visitors alike.
 Although not owned or operated by the same proprietors, a bakery at this site is one of Laramie’s most long-standing traditions.
 (At the time of this printing, the future use of the building was unclear).
 Before 1901, Western humorist Bill Nye housed the presses of the Laramie Boomerang here, the town’s oldest newspaper.
 A plaque on the building describes its history.

 209 Grand Ave.

-Built in 1924, this five-story multi use building housed offices on the first four floors, and apartments on the top floor.
-Note the materials used in its construction: blended shades of iron-spot tapestry brick; window sills and other horizontal elements of cream-colored terracotta; a sheet-metal cornice; and cubed prismatic glass in the transom windows (which were meant to through light farther into the building’s interior).
+Built in 1924, this five-story, multi-use building housed offices on the first four floors and apartments on the top floor.
+Note the materials used in its construction: blended shades of iron-spot tapestry brick; window sills and other horizontal elements of cream-colored terracotta; a sheet-metal cornice; and cubed prismatic glass in the transom windows (which were meant to throw light further into the building’s interior).
 These were top quality materials popular in the first decades of the 20th Century.